 Exercises 20% = 200 pts.

-Quizzes
+Quizzes 10% = 100

 Group Project and Presentation 20% = 200

 Group Analysis Paper 10% = 100

-Midterm Examination
+Midterm Examination 20% = 200

 Final Examination 20% = 200

-Tota 100% = 1000 pts.
+Total 100% = 1000 pts.

-In addition to the major assignments above, there will be a variety of smaller skill-building and practice "exercises" to help students maximize their effectiveness with group communication.
+In addition to the major assignments above, there will be a variety of smaller skillbuilding and practice "exercises" to help students maximize their effectiveness with group communication.
 Because class exercises are not graded, per sé, but receive 100% when done conscientiously, there will be no unexcused make-ups for these exercises.
 Excused make-ups will be allowed with no penalty.
+You are required to make up any late work within one week of returning to class.
 Extra credit work cannot be made up late.